SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-13-3-block-paste-dashboard-action-when-user-wants-to-copy-device-dashboard.md

 ticket: MTM-59834
 version: 1020.13.3
 ---
-Previously it was possible to click paste button when copying device dashboard and pasting to group (and other way too), but dashboard was not pasted and error was shown.
+Previously it was possible to click paste button when copying device dashboard and pasting to group (and opposite way too), but dashboard was not pasted and error was shown.
 Now paste button is disabled and title with reason for it is added.